docb/dbRackSequencer/README.md

 ### CCA2
 ![](images/CCA2.png?raw=true)

-A two dimensional variant.
+A two-dimensional variant of continuous cellular automaton.
 Similar to C42.
 The rule is defined by a function and a parameter.
-(...).

 ### Ant
 ![](images/Ant.png?raw=true)